SpartnerNL/Laravel-Excel/docs/export/exportables.md

 ### Responsable

-The previous example can be made even shorter.
-Add Laravel's `Responsable` interface to the export class.
+The previous example can be made even shorter when adding Laravel's `Responsable` interface to the export class:

 ```php
 namespace App\Exports;